-Abbott was born on Nov.
-13, 1957, and since 2015, he has served as Texas's governor.
-He has been wheelchair-bound since 1984.
-In July 1984, while he was jogging, an oak tree on the path cracked and fell on his back.
+In July 1984, while Abbott was jogging, an oak tree on the path cracked and fell on his back, crushing several vertebrae.
 Since then, he has been paralyzed below the waist.
-He's the first wheelchair-bound governor of Texas and the third in the U.S.
+He's the first wheelchair-bound governor of Texas.

-Abbott is the longest-serving attorney general of Texas and is already in his second term as the Texas governor.
-He has been a Donald Trump supporter.
+Abbott is the longest-serving attorney general of Texas and is already in his third term as the Texas governor.
+He has been known to be a big Donald Trump supporter.

-Now, Abbott has written another letter to Biden, asking him to reconsider the decision and give direct federal assistance to address the migrant crisis.
-“I have determined that the disaster caused by the overwhelming surge of individuals unlawfully crossing the Texas-Mexico border is of such severity that supplementary federal assistance is necessary to lessen the threat of disaster; save lives; and protect property, public health, and safety,” said Abbott in his letter.
+Abbott then wrote another letter to Biden, asking him to reconsider the decision and give direct federal assistance to address the migrant crisis.
+In the letter, Abbott said, “I have determined that the disaster caused by the overwhelming surge of individuals unlawfully crossing the Texas-Mexico border is of such severity that supplementary federal assistance is necessary to lessen the threat of disaster; save lives; and protect property, public health, and safety.”

-Abbott wants to build the wall on the Mexican border
+Did Abbott support the idea to build the wall on the Mexican border?

 Abbott has allocated a record $1 billion toward border security and wants to build a wall along the Mexican border.
 He also allocated $250 million as a downpayment for the border wall.